stefaandesmet2003/ArduinoProjects/DCC/README.md

 - flag MY_ADDRESS_ONLY in nmradcc lib is not used to permit receiving DCC packets for all accessory addresses, including broadcast (accessory address 511).
 - added NOP packet (RCN-213) to nmradcc lib, not sure yet what to do with it --> CommandStation is not sending this packet anyway for now

+# Coach Light Decoder
+a fun & useless project to have funky lighting in an model railway carriage

+## hardware
+attiny85 + dcc input circuit + neopixel led string

+## software
+reworked nmra dcc library + neopixel library (the attiny version)

+## functionality
+- the coach light decoder is a DCC mobile decoder.
+The different functions are controlled using standard mobile decoder packets (speed & functions)
+- F0 : lights on/off
+- F1 : with F1 active, the speed dial modifies the brightness
+- F2 : with F2 active, the speed dial chooses among different lighting presets (fixed colors at the moment)
+- F3/F4/F5 : with any of these functions active an arbitrary RGB color can be dialled
+- works best with 128 dcc speed steps, the 8 speed bits convert to a 0..255 value range for brightness, presets (only 35 used for now), and RGB
+- when F0 disactivated, the settings are written to eeprom (CV).
+After a power interruption the lighting settings are restored.
+- The stored lighting mode is automatically activated at power on, DCC control is only needed to modify the settings
+- service mode programming : ack generated by pulsing the led string
+- programming on main is also supported by the nmra lib (writing only, no railcom ack)

+The RGB colors are gamma corrected for better color reproduction on the led strip

+## Configuration Variables
+CV33 : lighting mode : 1=PRESET, 2=RGB
+CV34 : brightness : 0..255
+CV35 : preset, used if CV33=1
+CV36 : RGB red value, if CV33=2
+CV37 : RGB green value, if CV33=2
+CV38 : RGB blue value, if CV33=2

 # RAILCOM
 - todo!